Loring Air Force Base: Family services

 Military members adjusting to Loring had many facilities available to them.
 This included the Family Service Center, the Family Services Lending Closet, and the Corey Center.

-The base was also served by an independent bank, and included help for many types of financial needs, and an ATM.
+The base was served by an independent bank, and included help for many types of financial needs, and an ATM.
 The County Federal Credit Union was located right outside the facility, and helped supplement the bank itself.

-Shopping at Loring could be completed at the Maine Exchange Shopping Mall, which was designed to be a one-stop shop for the shopping needs of the residents.
+Shopping at Loring could be completed at the Maine Exchange Shopping Mall, which was designed as a one-stop shop for the shopping needs of the residents.
 Goods could also be purchased at the base commissary as well, which included a Class VI store.

-Loring also was built with a non-denominational chapel, which helped to welcome new members onto the base.
-Services were offered to those of the Roman Catholic, Protestant denominations, and Judaic faiths.
+Loring had a non-denominational chapel, which helped to welcome new members to the base.
+Services were offered to those of the Roman Catholic, Protestant denominations and Judaic faiths.
 Members of the chapel also provided food for those who ate in Loring's dining hall, and helped to share the word of God to those who were believers.

 The base also came with its own newspaper, named Limelite.
 The on-base newspaper helped to provide readers with information on the USAF and Strategic Air Command, as well as information on the events happening around the facility.

 The main dining hall on base was named Dahlgren Hall, after Maine native Edward Dahlgren, who was a recipient of the Medal of Honor for his actions in World War II.

 Leisure activities

-When it came to leisure, the area surrounding Loring offered many options.
-Many recreation areas and campgrounds were located in and around the base region, with some being as far as two hundred miles away.
-The Morale Welfare and Recreation center offered equipment for these outings, including fishbait and tackle, as well as boat rentals.
-Loring's bowling center was twenty-two lanes, and one of the most modern in the area.
-Finally, the base library loaned books to both residents and students alike.
+For leisure, the area surrounding Loring offered many options.
+Many recreation areas and campgrounds were located in and around the base region, with some being 200 miles away.
+The Morale Welfare and Recreation center offered equipment for these outings, including fishbait and tackle and boat rentals.
+Loring's bowling center was 22 lanes, one of the most modern in the area.
+The base library loaned books to both residents and students alike.

 A small downhill ski area provided recreation for personnel and their dependents, operating on the base from the early 1960s until Loring's closure in 1994.
-This ski chalet also included a lighted skating rink and could be used to host events in the area.
-The base also offered trips to regional ski resorts periodically, and cross country skiing was offered at the local golf course.
+This ski chalet included a lighted skating rink and could be used for local events.
+The base offered trips to regional ski resorts periodically, and cross country skiing was offered at the local golf course.

-The base also contained a Noncommissioned Officers Club and an Officers Club.
-The Noncommissioned Officers Club, or Club 42 as it was known, allowed in all military members and civilians up the GS-7.
-Many varieties of food were also offered there, and it could be used for live entertainment, in addition to the booking of parties.
-As the Visiting Officers Quarters and the Unaccompanied Officers Quarters were nearby, the club was also a convenient stopover for transient officers as well.
+The base contained a Noncommissioned Officers Club and an Officers Club.
+The Noncommissioned Officers Club, or Club 42 as it was known, admitted all military members and civilians up the GS-7.
+Many varieties of food were offered there.
+It could be used for live entertainment, in addition to the booking of parties.
+The Visiting Officers Quarters and the Unaccompanied Officers Quarters were nearby, hence the club was a convenient stopover for transient officers.

+Media

+The Limelite was a broadsheet weekly newspaper that served Loring Air Force Base from 1953 to 1994.

+In the 1983 film WarGames, Loring Air Force Base was mentioned as one of the first 3 targets to be destroyed in the (simulated) full scale Soviet nuclear strike in the climax of the film.